 However, adding a pure black or white halo to your text isn’t always a good look, even if it does make the text legible.
 Also in many cases might not even be needed as there is enough contrast with the background.
 Continue reading “Advanced Label Halos in QGIS 3.x”

 Another guest blog from Liam Mason, based on his lightning talk at the 8th Scottish QGIS user group.
 You can follow Liam on Twitter via @marinemaps

-If you’ve used a street atlas or played the boardgame Battleship, you’ll be familar with grid systems using letters for the horizontal (x) coordinate and numbers for vertical (y) coordinate.
+If you’ve used a street atlas or played the board game Battleship, you’ll be familiar with grid systems using letters for the horizontal (x) coordinate and numbers for vertical (y) coordinate.

 This is a guest blog from Liam Mason, a spatial analyst with Marine Scotland.
 Some of his other data visualisations can be seen on his @marinemaps Twitter account or the Marine Scotland Maps portal maps.marine.gov.scot

 [Edit: the tutorial was modified to use the GDAL-based DEM (Terrain Analysis) tools instead of Raster Terrain Analysis]

 I love mapping bathymetric data in 3D.
 It’s almost magical, the ability to draw back the veil of the sea and reveal the mysterious landscapes below.